Mongrel.io User Documentation

 Error Handling

-Errors in transformation functions or source fetching will result in error responses.
+Errors in transformation functions or source API calls will result in error responses.
 Ensure your transformation handles missing or unexpected data gracefully:

 function(data) {